Do you want to know how to get rid of black mold in a basement?

 Some equipment you may want to use when removing mold include face masks, gloves, high quality trash bags, goggles (without vent holes), and a spray bottle.

-Removing Drywall And Carpet
+Step 1.
+Remove Drywall And Carpet

-If you mold growing on drywall or carpet, and you can't just wipe it off (mildew), then you really should just cut it out.
+If you have black mold growing on drywall or carpet, and you can't just wipe it off (mildew), then you really should just cut it out.
 (To know the species of mold you are dealing with, there are also mold test kits for homeowners that you can purchase.)

 Mildew is usually powdery and just surface coats drywall and carpet which can be easily wiped off.
 Mold however will grow deeper into drywall and you can't just clean it or paint it over.

 Before you start cutting and removing drywall, you may want to spray it down with water to help prevent spores from being released into the air.